Jealous Jennifer Lamb Makes Fun Of Mama June, Sabotages Honey Boo Boo’s Diet

 Do you think Sugar Bear’s fiance Jennifer Lamb is jealous of Mama June’s weight loss and is trying to sabotage the reality star and her family?
 Sound off in the comments section below.

-Mama June: From Not to Hot airs Fridays at 10/9c on WEtv.
+Mama June: From Not to Hot airs Fridays at 10/9c on WE tv.

 [Featured Image by WE tv]